 Maintained by the Cybersecurity and Infrastructure Security Agency, NCCAD analyzes multiple levels of data—including geographic area, type of unit, and incident-specific resources—to determine unit, local, state, regional, and national counter-IED response capabilities.

 NCCAD provides readiness information to be used in planning for steady-state and crisis decision support during threats or incidents.
 This detailed level of data supports critical decision-making for federal, state, local, tribal, territorial, and private sector security partners that have a role in the counter-IED mission.

-OBP subject matter experts facilitate NCCAD assessments with state, local, tribal, and territorial agencies with IED prevention and response units to:
+CISA subject matter experts facilitate NCCAD assessments with state, local, tribal, and territorial agencies with IED prevention and response units to:

 - Determine current operational capabilities